Josephine Fleming was born: Laura Josephine Cowan March 14, 1838, in Eufaula, Alabama.

 Below: This is a letter from Robert Fleming, as Register in Chancery.
 See, it even has his name printed on this official stationary from his office.
 I will post more about this letter on a later blog post.

 After Josephine's second youngest sister married and left home in 1868 this left only her 54 year old Mother and her youngest sister Willie who was only 11 years old.
 Josephine's brother was still away at Law school and there was no one at the Cowan Family home in Eufaula to look after her ailing mother and this young 11 eleven year old child, Willie.
 At this point they moved in with Robert and Josephine.
 When Josephine's Mother, Anna passed away the following year this would leave young Willie an orphan.
-Josephine and Robert practically raised her as their own.
+Josephine and Robert continued to care for and raise her as their own.

 In 1880, The Josephine Hotel was completed.
 It was named after Dr. Fleming's wife, Josephine.
 Named in her honor, as she was described as a virtuous woman and was devoted to her husband.
 She was also an accomplished lady.
 It is believed that she played the piano and possibly did so at her church.
 She was a Presbyterian and since there was only one Presbyterian church in Union Springs it is likely that it was at the same one that is still standing today.
 I understand that the original building was destroyed by storm around the turn of the century and the current one stands in its place today.
 Also based off some documents I have, I believe that the home where Dr. Fleming and Josephine lived may have been across the street from this church.
 Of course it is no longer there as this is where the Union Telephone Company building is now.
 I'm still working to confirm this, but it is quite possible it was.
 I will post more on this in a later post.